Tiledesk/tiledesk/helm/README.md

 2. To get the logs of the container run: ```kubectl --namespace <your namespace> logs -f <name of the pod>```

+## Ingress

+The default Tiledesk Ingress is configured whitout the hostname, so the rule applies to all inbound HTTP traffic through the IP address specified.
+There are other ingress host in the configuration but they are disabled by default.
+See the values.yaml file.

 # Other configurations (Optional)

 ## Create an nginx Ingress controller